József Váradi: Career

-By July 2021 they had indeed reached their 2019 capacity, by which time they were talking about increasing their fleet of 140 aircraft to 500 by the end of the decade.
-At the same time, Wizz Air made a bonus offer of £100 million (around 42 billion forints) to Váradi, which would be paid if the company's share value could be increased from the current level of around £45 to £120 within five years.
+In July 2021, Wizz Air made a bonus offer of £100 million (around 42 billion forints) to Váradi, which would be paid if the company's share value could be increased from the current level of around £45 to £120 within five years.
 The bonus is also conditional on achieving a compound annual growth rate of 20%.
 If the growth rate is only between 10 and 20 per cent, the CEO could receive a bonus of between £20 million and £100 million.
-Following the news, influential investor organisations in London financial circles such as Institutional Shareholder Services and Glass Lewis warned Wizz Air investors against accepting the proposal, while the Investors' Association issued a red alert on the matter.
-However, Bill Franke, chairman of Wizz Air's board and its largest investor, defended their bid plan, saying Váradi is the best CEO in the airline industry and should be motivated to stay with the company.
-Therefore, they have no problem with paying the bonus if appropriate.